privacyguides/privacyguides.org/docs/browsers.en.md

         - [:fontawesome-brands-git: Source](https://trac.torproject.org/projects/tor)

 !!! warning
     You should **never** install any additional extensions on Tor Browser, including the ones we suggest for Firefox.
-Browser extensions make you stand out from other Tor users and your browser easier to [fingerprint](https://support.torproject.org/glossary/browser-fingerprinting).
+Browser extensions make you stand out from other people on the Tor network, and make your browser easier to [fingerprint](https://support.torproject.org/glossary/browser-fingerprinting).

 ## Desktop Browser Recommendations